holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # or just combine the results of pidof rsyslogd:
     sudo lsof -p $(pidof rsyslogd)

-To start with, produced output like:
+To start with, this produced output such as:

 {linenos=off, lang=bash}
     rsyslogd 3426 root 8u IPv4 9636 0t0 TCP <your server IP>:<sending port>->logs2.papertrailapp.com:39871 (SYN_SENT)

-Which obviously showed rsyslogds `SYN` packets were not getting through.
-I had some discussion with Troy from papertrail support around the reliability of plain TCP over TLS without RELP.
+This obviously showed rsyslogds `SYN` packets were not getting through.
+I had some discussion with Troy from Papertrail support about the reliability of TCP over TLS without RELP.
 I think if the server is business critical, then [Improving the Strategy](#vps-countermeasures-lack-of-visibility-web-server-log-management-improving-the-strategy) maybe required.
-Troy assured me that they had never had any issues with logs being lost due to lack of reliability with out RELP.
+Troy assured me that they had never had any issues with logs being lost due to the absence of RELP.
 Troy also pointed me to their recommended [local queue options](http://help.papertrailapp.com/kb/configuration/advanced-unix-logging-tips/#rsyslog_queue).
-After adding the queue tweaks and a rsyslogd restart, the above command now produced output like:
+After adding the queue tweaks and a rsyslogd restart, the above command now produced output such:

 {linenos=off, lang=bash}
     rsyslogd 3615 root 8u IPv4 9766 0t0 TCP <your server IP>:<sending port>->logs2.papertrailapp.com:39871 (ESTABLISHED)

-I could now see events in the papertrail web UI in real-time.
+I could now see events in the Papertrail web UI in real-time.

 Socket Statistics (`ss`) (the better `netstat`) should also show the established connection.

-By default papertrail accepts TCP over TLS (TLS encryption check-box on, Plain text check-box off) and UDP.
-So if your TLS is not set-up properly, your events will not be accepted by papertrail.
-This is how I confirmed this to be true:
+By default, Papertrail accepts TCP over TLS (TLS encryption checkbox on, plain text checkbox off) and UDP.
+If your TLS is not set up properly, your events will not be accepted by Papertrail.
+Following is how I confirmed this to be true:

 **Confirm that our Logs are Commuting over TLS**

-Now without installing anything on the web server or router, or physically touching the server sending packets to papertrail, or the router.
-Using a switch (ubiquitous) rather than a hub.
-No wire tap or multi-network interfaced computer.
-No switch monitoring port available on expensive enterprise grade switches (along with the much needed access).
-I was basically down to two approaches I could think of, and I like to achieve as much as possible with as little amount of effort as possible, so could not be bothered getting out of my chair and walking to the server rack.
+We can do this without installing anything on the web server or router, or physically touching the server sending packets to Papertrail, or the router.
+Use a switch (ubiquitous) rather than a hub, and no tap or multi-network interfaced computer.
+Commonly there is no switch monitoring port available on expensive enterprise grade switches (along with the much needed access).
+I was down to two approaches here that I could think of, and I like to achieve as much as possible with the least amount of work, as such I could not be bothered getting out of my chair and walking to the server rack.

-1. MAC flooding with the help of [macof](http://linux.die.net/man/8/macof) which is a utility from the dsniff suite.
-This essentially causes your switch to go into a “failopen mode” where it acts like a hub and broadcasts its packets to every port.
+1. MAC flooding with the help of [macof](http://linux.die.net/man/8/macof), which is a utility from the dsniff suite.
+This essentially causes your switch to go into a fail open mode where it acts like a hub and broadcasts its packets to every port.

     ![](images/MItMMACFlod.png)